c-neto/carlosneto.dev/blog/2026/2026-07-15-vim-kubernetes-exams.md

 ## Vim: Less Mouse, More Efficiency

-The exam workstation includes *[VSCodium](https://vscodium.com/)* (*the free and open-source binaries of VS Code*), but it's not a practical option during the exam.
-All exam tasks are performed on remote nodes over SSH, where *VSCodium* is unavailable.
-In addition, it is common that the connection to the exam workstation has __high latency__, making mouse operations slow and unreliable.
-The less you use on the mouse, the faster you'll be able to edit files.
+The exam workstation includes *[VSCodium](https://vscodium.com/)* (*the free and open-source binaries of VS Code*), but it's not a practical choice during the exam.
+While the workstation itself includes *VSCodium*, all exam tasks are completed on remote nodes via terminal over SSH, where it is unavailable.
+In addition, the connection to the exam workstation often has noticeable latency, making mouse operations slow and unreliable.
+The less you rely on the mouse, the faster you'll be able to edit files.
 This is where Vim shines.

-You don't need to become vim hacker to pass the Kubernetes certification exams.
-Focus on building muscle memory by mastering the commands covered in this post.
-These commands are all you need to edit Kubernetes YAML manifests efficiently under exam conditions.
+You don't need to become a Vim expert to pass the exam.
+This guide covers everything you need to edit Kubernetes YAML manifests efficiently under exam conditions.
+Focus on building muscle memory by practicing these commands in the simulation labs.

 ## Vim Configuration